 Not all Real Estate Transfer Returns represents arm's-length sales:

-- Examples include: family sales, correction deeds and delinquent tax sales generally are not considered arm's-length transactions.
-However, with these transactions, you must still file a Transfer Return.
-These records are tax documents and do not convey title.
+Examples include: family sales, correction deeds and delinquent tax sales generally are not considered arm's-length transactions.
+However, with these transactions, you must still file a RETR.

-- Note: The Wisconsin Department of Revenue (DOR) is not responsible for the accuracy of the data contained on the Return, and will not aid in its application or analysis.
+Note: The Wisconsin Department of Revenue (DOR) is not responsible for the accuracy of the data contained on the RETR, and will not aid in its application or analysis

 - Historical files are large and zipped

-- Download the ZIP file to your computer
+- Click the file you want to view

-- Right click the link and save the file to your computer (make note of the file name and where you saved it)
+- Open the file and save to your computer (make note of the file name and where you saved it)

 - File is saved as a Comma Separated Value (CSV) file

-Note: DOR is not available to provide technical assistance and support of WINZIP/PKUnzip.
+Note: DOR is not available to provide technical assistance and support in opening compressed files.

 Real Estate Transfer Data Fields for above files